 Studying abroad is a life-changing experience that often comes with a financial investment.
-However, for those aspiring to broaden their horizons without breaking the bank, there are avenues to make the dream of studying abroad a reality.
+However, for those aspiring to broaden their horizons without breaking the bank, there are avenues to make the Study Abroad dream a reality.
 Here are five ways to embark on your academic journey without the burden of hefty tuition fees.

 1. Apply for Scholarships and Grants: